He-His | Commonly Confused Words

 etymology

-• He is a pronoun used to refer to a male person or animal.
+• He is often used to refer to a male person or animal that is mentioned previously or understood from the context.

 © 2025 Lithium Lab Pte Ltd